When we start learning photography, we learn that light is everything and that better light equals better photos.

-I just want to say this out loud because when I started photography I didn’t really know that I could shoot so low.
-It’s like I needed someone to tell me that it was ok.
+When I started photography I didn’t really know that I could shoot at a low shutter speed.
+I needed someone to tell me that it was ok.

 If you shoot on a tripod and take steps to reduce camera shake, you can shoot with a very, very slow shutter speed.
-Lik1 1/3 sec.
-Legit.
+1/3 sec for example.

 Here are some shots I took with natural light and the slow shutter speed.

 - Shoot with a steady tripod.
 Sandbag it to help make it stable.

 - Use a remote shutter release or capture on your tethering program to help reduce the impact of pressing the shutter button.